gonodono/glancet/README.md

-Unfortunately these functions only work on API levels 31 and above, due to the fact that Glance only ever performs full updates – i.e., no `partiallyUpdateAppWidget` – and 31 is the first version to preserve state like scroll position and displayed child across such updates.
+Unfortunately these functions only work on API levels 31 and above, due to the fact that Glance only ever performs full updates – i.e., no `partiallyUpdateAppWidget` – and 31 is the first version to preserve state like the scroll position across such updates.

 I'm not sure how to handle this, however, since `@RequiresApi` annotations are a bit unorthodox in Compose.
 It seems they prefer to mention in the docs that a